sanfinity-Iot/openremote/User-Guide:-Use-Flow-Rules.md

-Flow rules are mainly intended for attribute linking and defining virtual attributes, though they can also function as regular rules.
-They're useful for users who want to create rules in a visual manner but also need to define rules more complex than is possible in the JSON rule editor.
+Flow rules are mainly intended for attribute linking and processing existing attributes, translating them into new virtual attributes.
+They can also function as regular event rules.
+They're useful for users who want to create rules in a visual manner but also need to define rules more complex than is possible in the WHEN-THEN (JSON) rules UI editor.

-Flow rules can be created in a visual editor or written manually in JSON format.
-The visual Flow Editor is currently a standalone application that interacts with the Manager.
-It has its own [repository](https://github.com/openremote/floweditor).
+Flow rules can be created in a visual editor or written manually in their own JSON format.

 # The Flow rules model